datatrail-jhu/10_dsjob/manuscript/12_take_home.md

 ### Practice Take-Home Data Analysis quiz

 {choose-answers: 4}
-?
-Which of the following describes the *best* approach to carrying out a take-home data analysis project?
+?1 Which of the following describes the *best* approach to carrying out a take-home data analysis project?

 C) Read the Instructions x2 > Think & Plan > Clean the Data > Explore the Data > Analyze the Data Simply > Visualize the Data > Organize & Write
-C) Read the Instructions > Read the Instructions agan > Think & Plan > Clean the Data > Explore the Data > Analyze the Data Simply > Visualize the Data > Organize & Write
+C) Read the Instructions > Read the Instructions again > Think & Plan > Clean the Data > Explore the Data > Analyze the Data Simply > Visualize the Data > Organize & Write
 o) Read the Instructions > Think & Plan > Clean the Data > Explore the Data > Analyze the Data Using the Most Complex Model You Know > Visualize the Data > Organize & Write
 o) Explore the Data > Analyze the Data > Think & Plan > Clean the Data >  Visualize the Data > Organize & Write
 o) Analyze the Data > Write The Report
 o) Panic > Analyze furiously > Try to Organize Your Thoughts > Send the company whatever you have when your time limit is up

 {choose-answers: 4}
-?
-Which of the following statements is TRUE about take-home assignments?
+?2 Which of the following statements is TRUE about take-home assignments?

 C) Data Cleaning and Exploration are critical steps.
 C) Effective communication is important, so take time to figure out how to tell a story.